The Government Inspector: Plot summary

 The Mayor, after years of bamboozling governors and shaking down criminals of every description, is enraged to have been this humiliated.
 He screams at his cronies, stating that they, not himself, are to blame.
 At this moment, the famous fourth-wall breaking phrase is uttered by the Mayor to the audience: "What are you laughing about?
 You are laughing about yourselves!".

 While the cronies continue arguing, a message arrives from the real Government Inspector, who is demanding to see the Mayor immediately.
+The play ends with the long "silent scene" ("немая сцена"), with everybody frozen still for over a minute.
+This culminating scene had become proverbial and was commented upon by many critics.